The Learning Approach to Games: Discrete Games

 yielding ${}^n\hat F^i$ and $\phi^i$'s are taken as constant.

-There are two objectives cost networks are training for; (i) there is an expected cost coming from the predictions of action networks, which is (\ref{eqn:2Player-nonrandomJ1J2}) integrated as in (\ref{eqn:MainValue}).
+There are two objectives cost networks are training for: (i) there is an expected cost coming from the predictions of action networks, which is (\ref{eqn:2Player-nonrandomJ1J2}) integrated as in (\ref{eqn:MainValue}).
 If action networks are not perfect, expected cost will not match the observed expected cost.
-Cost networks are training to close this gap, by relying on a cost memory similar to action memory. (ii): players have expectations over what is best possible as introduced in (\ref{eqn:best-expectation}), which we took as constant for simplicity.
-Cost networks are also training such that the players do not get desperate.
-In the simulations, if the first player ends up with networks $\cN_\G^{1,k}$'s taking values close to $1$, independent of the action, they start to play the Nash equilibrium $(1,1)$.
-That is, player $1$ gets desperate, and then adjusts the random component of cost to start explore other actions.
+Cost networks are training to close this gap, by relying on costs in the memory. (ii): players have expectations over what is best possible as introduced in (\ref{eqn:best-expectation}), which we took as constant for simplicity.
+Cost networks are also trained such that the players do not get desperate.
+For example, if the first player ends up with networks $\cN_\G^{1,k}$'s taking values close to $1$, independent of the action, they start to play the Nash equilibrium $(1,1)$.
+That is, player $1$ gets desperate, and then adjusts the random component of cost to increase values of other actions towards $\hat B^1$ to start exploring them.

 We note that (\ref{eqn:MainValue}) becomes